WE’VE BEEN DOING THIS FOR NEARLY 40 YEARS. CALL US. 415.834.1120

 • Spousal support

 The Schoenberg Family Law Group, P.C., will assist you in making practical, well-informed decisions to achieve your most essential divorce goals.
 Allow us to serve your best interests and aggressively defend your most valuable assets.
+We understand that divorce is one of the most significant legal and personal challenges you will ever face — and we are committed to guiding you through it with the expertise, compassion, and strategic focus your case deserves.

 Why Clients Choose Us for Divorce Representation in Palo Alto